Personal statement and law school application tips

 How do I write a law school personal statement?

-The second time, read slower and pay attention to what the applicant was trying to share about him or herself.
-Try reading the essay out loud.
-Then, write down the values and lessons learned by each applicant.
+It is recommended that you print out and read each of the statements twice.
+The first time, just read the statement.
+The second time, pay attention to the values and lessons learned by each applicant and write them down.
 Also, notice how each applicant structured his or her statement.
-Analyzing and understanding how they wrote their essays will help you to write your own.
+Understanding how these students wrote their essays will help you to write your own.
 Back to top.

 I have a boring life.
 What do I write about?